Skip to main content

 • Raw biosignals not available outside Synheart

-Internal apps (Syni Life, SWIP) automatically receive Extended capabilities.
+First-party Synheart apps automatically receive Extended capabilities.
 Process:

 1. App registered in Synheart Platform